QuantConnect/quantconnect-stubs-generator/README.md

 To run the generator locally, clone the repository, `cd` into the QuantConnectStubsGenerator project and run `dotnet run <Lean directory> <runtime directory> <output directory>`.
 Make sure `<Lean directory>` points to a directory containing the [QuantConnect/Lean](https://github.com/QuantConnect/Lean) repository and `<runtime directory>` points to a directory containing the [dotnet/runtime](https://github.com/dotnet/runtime) repository.

 To run the unit tests, run `dotnet test` in the root of the project.
 To run the integration tests read the [`integration/README.md`](./integration/README.md) file.

+### Using Dev Container

+- Open VSCode, click "Reopen in Container Prompt"; Or use command pallete "Reopen in Container"
+- After build and initial creation script completes, run VSCode launch option "Run Stubs Generator"

+There is also a launch option for integration tests which works right out of the box in this dev container.
+Try option "Python Integration Tests"